-Table 3-1 and Figure 3-23-3 display District-wide ozone precursor emission forecasts out to 2030.
-The emission estimates incorporate local, state, federal and international control strategies as well as forecasted growth.
-As shown in the figure, combined-NOx emissions for Santa Barbara County and the OCS are projected to decrease substantially over the next several years.
-Emissions of NOx are projected to decrease from 71.70 tons per day in 2008 to 55.8755.86 tons per day by 2030.
+Table 3-1 and Figure 3-3 display District-wide ozone precursor emission forecasts out to 2030.
+The emission estimates incorporate local, state, federal, and international control strategies as well as forecasted growth.
+As shown in the figure, NOx emissions are projected to decrease substantially over the next several years.
+Emissions of NOx are projected to decrease from 71.70 tons per day in 2008 to 55.09 tons per day by 2030.
 This substantial long-term NOx reduction is primarily derived from reductions in emissions from on-road cars and trucks and offroad equipment.

-The ROG emissions trend remains relatively flat over the period with about a $\frac{1.31.8}{1.8}$ tons per day decrease from 2008 to 2030.
-Decreases in on-road emissions account for most of the ROG reductions over the period.
+The ROC emissions trend remains relatively flat over the period with about a 2.5 tons per day decrease from 2008 to 2030.
+Decreases in on-road emissions account for most of the ROC reductions over the period.